HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ServicesApi.md

 > []OsServiceImage List(ctx, optional)

-List of all OS Images within an tenant
+List of all OS service images within an tenant

-Returns an array of all OS images objects that have been created.
+Returns an array of all OS service images objects that have been created.
 If GreenLake IAM issued token is used for authentication,  then it is required to pass 'spaceid' header

 ### Required Parameters